-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Except for they President, Directors only receive a per diem of Ten Thousand Pesos (Php10,000.00) per attendance in Board and Board Non-Executive Directors Committee meeting.
-The President's compensation market competitiveness poli on package is based
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Except for the President, Directors only receive a per diem of Ten Thousand Pesos (Php10,000.00) per attendance in Board and Board Non-Executive Directors Committee meeting.
+The President's compensation package is based on salary review and market competitiveness policy and as guided by the Executive Compensation Committee.